tuProlog/2p-kt/README.md

 * [Documentation](http://pika-lab.gitlab.io/tuprolog/2p-in-kotlin/) (work in progress)
 * [Presentation](https://github.com/tuProlog/2p-kt-presentation/releases/latest) (currently describing the main API of 2P-Kt)

-> __Do not__ rely on the Bintray repository: Bintray services has been discontinued since May 2021, thus we won't be releasing 2P-Kt on Bintray anymore.
+> __Do not__ rely on the Bintray repository: Bintray services have been discontinued since May 2021, thus we won't be releasing 2P-Kt on Bintray anymore.
 > Kotlin and JVM packages will only be released on Maven Central and GitHub Packages.

 ## Intro